ed-syspertec/Virtel/README.rst

 Use the build_howto bat files.
 Run from GitHub\Virtel directory.

 Warning - Take a backup of the DOCS directory before running. - Will destroy all of your modifications as directories are deleted.
+Once you are OK you can delete the backup docs.
+You can also recover from GITHUB.

 GitHub